 The growing smirk starting to line his lips, was beginning to get to her.
 It was painfully obvious, he didn't find her much of a threat, nor was the effort of keeping up with her difficult in the slightest.
 The arrogant superior look he wore on his face gave his thoughts away to the exasperated female.

 "Shouldn't we help?"
 The blond asked wide-eyed, his orbs glancing to the men behind him.

 "I don't think the Uchiha would appreciate our efforts," the Hyuuga responded dryly.

 The spiky blacked haired male added scoffing icily, "Do you seriously believe my brother would need your help against one lone woman Uzumaki?"

 Truly she had thought these men arrogant, but now she was beginning to believe she also fit the description.
 She had never utilized her skills against another human being.
 She had undergone training by her father, but she'd never completed it due to his untimely death.
 She'd practiced obediently what little she knew, but it would probably not be enough against these men.
-And yet she had come out here to openly challenge them like an overzealous fool.
-Perhaps her stubborn pride would indeed get her killed after all, like the elders probably hoped it would.
-Sakura jumped back, once again putting distance between her and the larger male.
+Yet she had come out here to openly challenge them like an overzealous fool.
+Perhaps her stubborn pride would indeed get her killed after all.
+The elders probably would probably rejoice.
+Sakura jumped back, once again putting distance between her and the shinobi.

 She shifted her weapon in front of her, and gripping it with both hands tightly, she squeezed her palms against the now skin warmed metal.
 In a puff of yellow smoke it disappeared along with her armor.